MichaelYuan2/Text-Conditioned_SSDNeRF/README.md

 python train.py /PATH/TO/CONFIG --gpu-ids 0 1
 ```

 Note that the total batch size is determined by the number of GPUs you specified.
-All our models are trained using  GPUs.
+All our models are trained using RTX A6000 GPUs.

 Since we adopt the density-based NeRF pruning trategy in [torch-ngp](https://github.com/ashawkey/torch-ngp), training would start slow and become faster later, so the initial esitamtion of remaining time is usually over twice as much as the actual training time.